Tanzania charges telecoms executives with fraud in tax evasion crackdown

-DAR ES SALAAM (Reuters) - Tanzanian prosecutors on Wednesday charged two chief executives of mobile phone companies and four other suspects with fraud as part of a crackdown against tax evasion in the East African nation.
+DAR ES SALAAM, June 6 (Reuters) - Tanzanian prosecutors on Wednesday charged two chief executives of mobile phone companies and four other suspects with fraud as part of a crackdown against tax evasion in the East African nation.

 The executives charged were Le Van Dai, 35, managing director of Halotel Tanzania, owned by Vietnam-based telecoms operator Viettel, and Sherif El Barbary, managing director of Zantel.
 Dai is a Vietnamese citizen, while Barbary is Egyptian.